john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 # How do you define a function?
-There are ways a few ways to define a function: ***Named functions (declaration and expression), Anonymous closure functions, and Immediately invoked function expressions.*** Each way has thier own unique charicteristics.
+There are ways a few ways to define a function: ***Named functions (declaration and expression) and Immediately invoked function expressions.***

 <dl>
 <dd>